Corporate Responsibility

 In January 2021, Metro launched in Québec and Ontario the My Health my Choices program, a tool that helps customers find products suited to their lifestyles, values and health needs.

-For more details on our initiatives, see the 2022 Corporate Responsibility Report (PDF)
+For more details on our achievements, see the 2025 Corporate Responsibility Report (PDF).

 Our ambition is to optimize our packaging and printed materials by reducing their use, relying on optimal design, choosing environmentally responsible materials and facilitating their recovery and recycling.
 These practices aim to reduce the use of resources use, limit product losses and diminish waste generation, while contributing to the fight against single-use plastic.